worldoptimizer/HypeDragController/README.md

 ## Complete Scene Example: Card Matching Game

-This example shows how to set up a complete drag-and-drop interaction for a single scene.
-The goal is to match two cards to their correct slots and then trigger a "win" timeline.
+This example shows how to set up a drag-and-drop game using **shared handler functions** for clean, reusable code.
+The goal is to match multiple cards to their correct slots and then trigger a "win" timeline.

 **Hype Setup:**
 *   Two draggable elements: `data-drag-name="cardA"` and `data-drag-name="cardB"`